GSA/data.gov-styleguide/index.md

 ##Help improve this content

 Content suggestions are welcome, although we can’t guarantee your changes will be included.
-To suggest inline edits, simply log in to GitHub, and click the pencil icon of [this file](https://github.com/GSA/data.gov-styleguide/blob/gh-pages/index.md), or to commit, open a New Issue [here](https://github.com/GSA/data.gov-styleguide/issues).
+To suggest inline edits, simply log in to GitHub, and click the pencil icon of [this file](https://github.com/GSA/data.gov-styleguide/blob/gh-pages/index.md), or to comment, open a New Issue [here](https://github.com/GSA/data.gov-styleguide/issues).